Soaring home values have many Americans tapping their home equity for cash — is it the right approach for you?

 While considering these options, remember that there’s no single correct answer.
 As everyone’s needs differ, so will their optimal approach to borrowing.

-“I recommend speaking with a loan originator who specializes in all three types of home equity borrowing to figure out what’s best for you and your family,” says Bloch.
-“I believe that a licensed loan originator can help you make the right choice because there are pros and cons to each approach.”
+“I recommend speaking with a mortgage banker who specializes in all three types of home equity borrowing to figure out what’s best for you and your family,” says Bloch.
+“I believe that a licensed mortgage banker can help you make the right choice because there are pros and cons to each approach.”

 A powerful tool to achieve your goals

 Home equity can be a powerful tool to help you achieve your financial goals.
-Contact an AmeriSave loan originator or your mortgage provider to learn more about how you can tap into yours.
+Contact an AmeriSave mortgage banker to learn more about how you can tap into yours.

 How much can I borrow against my home equity?